 While P concentrations in agricultural runoff correspond to P levels in the soil [30], peak P loading occurs during rainfall and snowmelt events because hydrology is usually the controlling factor of P export in agricultural watersheds [31].
 P transport dynamics are also a function of season and antecedent moisture, which allude to the biogeochemical process controlling P solubility and export [14], [31].
 In the Lake Champlain Basin (LCB), 38% of P loading to the lake has been attributed to agriculture [32], and rainfall and climate trends suggest more extreme periods of wetness and drought [8].
 Thus, climate change may have a direct impact on agricultural P export [33].

 This study aims to improve the understanding of P transport to TD in the LCB, and to help adapt nutrient management decisions to the impacts of climate change.
 Extensive TD research in the U.S. Midwest provided an analytical foundation for characterizing P transport in the Northeast, where intensive dairy cropping agroecosystems are also prevalent, yet there is a lack of edge of field (EoF) research [34].
-Year-round monitoring of rainfall and surface and TD discharge metrics were performed to 1) characterize P transport from TD in Vermont (VT) and 2) assess the role of PFP and rainfall dynamics on P transport.
+Year-round monitoring of rainfall and surface and TD discharge metrics were performed to 1) characterize P transport from TD in Vermont, USA (VT) and 2) assess the role of PFP and rainfall dynamics on P transport.
 Effects of antecedent moisture condition (AMC), seasonality, P application timing, and transport/source limitation behavior were explored to characterize P transport dynamics [35]–[37].
 A dataset of high temporal resolution measurements of TD flow, TD P concentrations, and rainfall from an archetypal VT dairy agroecosystem was used for this analysis.
 Also, the four-component hydrograph separation model proposed by Nazari et al. [16] was used to assess PFP activity, as well as matrix-PFP interactions.
 A unique intra-event rainfall pulse analysis was performed using temporal rainfall data, where it was hypothesized higher intensity rainfall pulses would result in higher P concentrations in TD because of PFP activity.

 2. Materials and Methods